johnnovak/gridmonger-site/source/basic-editing.rst

 .. tip::

-    To move the cursor using the mouse, you can press :kbd:`Tab` to go back to normal mode, left-click on a cell to move the cursor there, then press :kbd:`Tab` again to return to WASD mode.
+    To move the cursor using the mouse, you can press :kbd:`Tab` to go back to *Normal Mode*, left-click on a cell to move the cursor there, then press :kbd:`Tab` again to return to *WASD Mode*.

 .. tip::